learithe/MGT_reads2alleles/readme.md

                             path for kraken db (if KRAKEN_DEFAULT_DB variable has already been set then ignore) (default:
                             /srv/scratch/lanlab/kraken_dir/minikraken_20141208)
+      --kraken_report KRAKEN_REPORT
-      --hspident HSPIDENT   BLAST percentage identity needed for hsp to be returned (default: 0.98)
+                            path to PRE-EXISTING kraken report file to use for the species check step (will skip kraken run) (default: None) --hspident HSPIDENT   BLAST percentage identity needed for hsp to be returned (default: 0.98)
       --locusnlimit LOCUSNLIMIT